 Check out the Vietnamese Camp

-The UN recognized and made Galang a Vietnamese refugee camp – also referred to as the Vietnam village.
+The UN recognized and referred Galang to as the Vietnam Village.
 If you take a drive around the camp today, the area is lush with its forests but you’ll find the buildings, hospitals, and cemeteries that date back to the functioning periods of the camp.

 Relax at Nongsa Point, KTM Resorts, Kiki Beach

-What’s more relaxing than a spa?
-A resort… And Batam’s got plenty!
-While there are numerous skyscrapers for hotels, if you’re going to relax, I recommend picking a resort by the beach – private chalets overlooking the beach.
+Then come the resorts… Batam’s got plenty!
+There are numerous skyscrapers for hotels, if you’re going to relax, I recommend picking a resort by the beach – private chalets overlooking the beach.
 Some all-time great ones are Nongsa Point Marina Resort, Harris Resorts, KTM Resorts, and Turi Beach.

 The newest addition is the Kiki Beach Resort.
 I recently visited the place and it was amazing!